 The clawback period prevents the borrower from doing the following things:

-Any of the above actions done within the clawback period will lead to the bank not being able to earn any interest from the mortgage and thus activate a clawback penalty which requires the borrower to pay back in full all subsidies and rebates initially provided.
+Any of the above actions done within the clawback period will lead to the bank not being able to earn any interest from the mortgage over the loan tenure and thus activate a clawback penalty which requires the borrower to pay back in full all subsidies and rebates initially provided.

 Please note that there is still that legal fee subsidy (or cash rebate) clawback clause which requires you to pay when you finally sell off your house within the lock-in period.
 However, that’s a small fraction when compared to the 0.75% or 1.50% penalty within the lock-in period.